 A controlled recording environment is a space where you will be able to see and hear the subject clearly.
 There should be sufficient light, natural or space for artificial light.
 It should be a quiet area, away from the hustle.
 Naturally, there should be enough physical space for you to seat your subject and record.
 This means, room for camera equipment, chairs, microphone stand, etc., and some extra room, just in case.

 Now, the third aspect is the aesthetic.
 In any visual medium, it matters a great deal how you present something.
 Decide on a specific aesthetic for your video.
 It could be a meeting room or a quiet garden, but whatever you see in the frame should match the style of the video.
-If you are a courier delivery service, naturally a home environment is best.
+If you are a courier service, naturally a home environment is best.
 Depending on your vision and service, choose your aesthetic.

-The good thing about On Location testimonials is the uniformity of content.
+The good thing about Location testimonials is the uniformity of content.
 Since you are in control of the entire setup, you can make changes according to your whim.
 This method allows you to use professional-grade equipment.
 And therefore it can be a tad bit expensive.
-Hosting the guest and the space can also add to your budget.
+Hosting the guests and the space can also add to your budget.

 Pro Tip: Add an attractive thumbnail to get more views on your testimonial videos.
 A custom video thumbnail attracts more clicks than the ones automatically fetched.

 2. Remote Testimonial

 Here, the customer records in their own environment, and sends it to you for post-production (editing).
 Three aspects of recording a remote testimonial are:

 To shoot a remote testimonial, your interviewee should have a computer (or portable computer), a webcam, and a basic mic.
 Even if they don't have it, you can send them portable easy-to-use equipment.
 You need to make sure the interviewee has a well-lit environment.
 And that the frame suits your aesthetic.
 You can prepare the interviewee's space if they allow or you can edit out their background in post-production (use a green screen if necessary).